How Much Sleep Do We Really Need?

 - Fatigue, lethargy, and lack of motivation

-- Impaired motor skills and increased risk of accidents
+- Impaired motor skills and increased risk of accidents; hallucinations and delirium

-- Increased risk of diabetes, heart disease, and other health problems
+- Increased risk of serious health problems including stroke, diabetes, high blood pressure, heart disease, Alzheimer's disease, and certain cancers

 How sleep deprivation can add to your waistline